National Advisory Committee on Institutional Quality and Integrity (NACIQI), U.S. Department of Education.

 - Any other advisory functions relating to accreditation and institutional eligibility that the Secretary may prescribe by regulation.

 - A cover letter addressed to the Secretary as follows: Honorable Betsy DeVos, Secretary of Education, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202.
-In the letter, please state your reason(s) for nominating the individual or yourself;
+In the letter, please state your reason(s) for the nomination;

-- A copy of the nominee's or your current resume or curriculum vitae
+- A copy of the nominee's current resume

-- Contact information for the nominee (name, title, business address, business phone, and business email address)
+- Contact information for the nominee (name, address, contact phone number, and email address)

-In addition, the cover letter must include a statement affirming that the nominee (if you are nominating someone other than yourself) has agreed to be nominated and is willing to serve on the NACIQI if selected.
+In addition, the cover letter must include a statement affirming the nominee (if you are nominating someone other than yourself) has agreed to be nominated and is willing to serve on the NACIQI if appointed by the Secretary of Education.
 Nominees should be broadly knowledgeable about higher education and accreditation.

 End Supplemental Information